Choosing the perfect material for your counters can be challenging, especially when deciding between granite and quartz.

 Is Granite More Expensive To Install Than Quartz?

-Although this can depend on the size and shape of your countertops, granite is typically more expensive to install than quartz.
-Since granite is natural and less durable than quartz, your installation may require additional caution and precision.
+Although this depends on the size and shape of your countertops, granite is typically more expensive to install than quartz.

-We recommend shopping around for different estimates and finding a reputable company to install your counters: granite or quartz.
+We recommend shopping around for different estimates and choosing a reputable company for your granite or quartz installation.

 Which Is More Expensive To Maintain: Quartz Or Granite?

-Moreover, cleaning granite usually requires polishing and using gentle, stone-based cleansers, which can become tedious over time.
-Especially if you cook every day, maintaining granite might not be worth its beauty and charm.
+Moreover, cleaning granite often requires polishing and gentle, stone-based cleansers, which can be tedious.

-One positive to these stone surfaces is that granite and quartz can usually share cleaning products.
+However, granite and quartz typically share cleaning products.
 So, if you have a quartz counter in the bathroom and granite in the kitchen, you should be able to use one product for both.

-Again, the harder the surface and less porous, the easier it is to clean and manage long-term.
+Again, the harder the surface is and the less porous it is, the easier it is to clean and manage in the long term.

 Is It Worth Replacing Granite With Quartz?

-Although this falls into more of a personal preference category, many homeowners replace their granite counters with less needy quartz.
-As we covered above, quartz is one of the hardest materials available.
+Although this falls into personal preference, many homeowners replace their granite counters with less demanding quartz.

 Is Quartz Or Granite Better For Resale Value?

 One major drawback to quartz is that every new apartment or rental home has it.
-This mega-popularity can turn off homebuyers who want to get away from the "rental" look, ultimately hurting your home's resale value.
+This mega-popularity can turn off homebuyers who want to avoid the “rental” look, ultimately hurting your home’s resale value.

 According to an agent from Hunt Real Estate, granite can increase the value of your home by as much as 25 percent of the countertop’s retail value.